zapta/simple_stepper_motor_analyzer/README.md

 # Simple Stepper Motor Analyzer

+**NOTE:** (April 2023) A new design of a stepper motor analyzer is available at https://github.com/zapta/ble_stepper_motor_analyzer.
+The new design has similar capabilities to this one but uses a Bluetooth link and a Mac/Windows/Linux app to display the data in real time.
+It is also less expensive to produce and can be ordered fully assembled from JLCPCB SMD service.
+You can embed one or more of the new analyzers in your 3D printer and connect to them remotely whever you want.

 **NOTE:** (Aug 2022) A variant of the Simple Stepper Motor Analyzer can be purchased in Japan at https://nyarurato.booth.pm/items/4025304 .
 International shipping is also available.